offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                +--- "Mycoplasma agalactiae"
    ```

+ * `{bm} distance metric/(distance metric)/i` - A metric used to measure how related a pair of entities are to each other.
+Examples include...

+   * hamming distance between DNA / protein sequences.
+   * global alignment score between DNA / protein sequences.
+   * two-break count (reversal distance).
+   * number of similar physical or behavioural attributes.
+   * etc..

  * `{bm} distance matrix/(distance matrix|distance matrices)/i` - Given a set of n different species, a distance matrix is an n-by-n matrix where each element contains the distance between the species for that cell.
 For example, for the species snake, lizard, bird, and crocodile ...

    |           | Snake | Lizard | Bird | Crocodile |